uzairmansoor/dataFeed-MSK-cdk/README.md

 3. This step involves creating a VPC and deploying the Amazon MSK cluster within it.
 Additionally, it sets up an Apache Flink application, establishes an OpenSearch domain, and launches a new EC2 instance to handle the retrieval of raw exchange data.

-•	Make sure that the *enableSaslScramClientAuth*, enableCluste*rConfig, and *enableClusterPolicy* parameters in the *parameters.py* file are set to False.
+•	Make sure that the *enableSaslScramClientAuth*, *enableClusterConfig*, and *enableClusterPolicy* parameters in the *parameters.py* file are set to False.

 •	Update the mskCrossAccountId parameter in the *parameters.py* file with your AWS cross-account ID.